michaelpaulkorthals/pyenv-virtualenv-windows/src/pyenv-virtualenv-windows/docs/README.md

 ![pyenv-virtualenv_activate](./images/pyenv-virtualenv_activate.png "Activated Virtual Environment")

 Please notice the details in the screenshot above:
-* The 'activate' command adds information in colors to the terminal prompt:
+* The 'activate' command opens the virtual environment.
+It adds information in colors to the terminal prompt:
   - Virtual environment name (yellow)
   - Python version number (cyan)
   - Path string (blue)
 * The successful activation is proved by checking the output 'sys.executable' in Python.
 * The 'deactivate' command removes virtual environment name and version from terminal prompt.
-* After finally executed the 'deactivate' command closes the subshell and returns to your main shell.
+* After finally executed the 'deactivate' command, it closes the virtual environment.
 The color of the path in the terminal prompt turns to white again.

 To ensure interoperability the equivalent Posix/Linux commands are available in Windows.
 Here the complete command listing with all synonyms and argument scenarios:
 ~~~{.cmd}